For Marketeers For Business Owners For Sales Leaders Digital Marketing Marketing Strategy

 Paul Moss

-Paul is heads up Business Development and Commercial Partnership activities at Intergage.
+Paul Moss leads up Strategic Partnerships & Customer Success activities at Intergage.
 He has more than 30 years' experience in sales, business development, marketing and new product/services introduction for companies in the IT, industrial and telecommunications sectors.
-He has held Senior Director-level positions with some of the world's most innovative B2B companies.
+He has held senior director-level positions with some of the world's most innovative B2B companies.

 Author